 IV.
 Matching Funds/Cost-Share

 States and tribes are not required to provide matching funds for cooperative agreements awarded under section 128(a), with the exception of section 128(a) funds a state or tribe uses to capitalize a Brownfields Revolving Loan Fund (RLF).
 Section 128(a) funds uses to capitalize a RLF must be operated in accordance with CERCLA section 104(k)(3).
 There is a 20% cost share requirement for 128(a) funds used to capitalize a RLF.

-Section 128(a) recipients that do not have a VRP MOA with EPA must demonstrate that their response program includes, or is taking reasonable steps to include, the four elements described below.
+Section 128(a) recipients that do not have a VRP MOA with EPA must demonstrate that their response program includes, or is taking reasonable steps to include, the four elements.
 Achievement of the four elements should be viewed as a priority.
 Section 128(a) authorizes funding for activities necessary to establish and enhance the four elements, and to establish and maintain the public record requirement.

 The four elements of a response program are described below: